A Complete Itinerary for 5 Days in Tokyo, Japan

 Shibuya Pedestrian Scramble

 This picturesque intersection of Shibuya has been featured in a lot of films in recent years and is a popular area for shopping and dining.
-Your 5 days in Japan wouldn’t be complete without a visit to this crazy street.
-Honestly, we stopped and watched the spectacle for quite a while, it’s amazing how synchronized everything was at this busy intersection.
-We recommend being a part of the scramble at least once (I mean, when in Tokyo right?).
-But if you want a bird’s eye view you can also look out from Shibuya Station.
+Your 5 days in Tokyo wouldn’t be complete without a visit to this wild street!
+First, watch the spectacle for a little while, it’s amazing how synchronized everything was at this busy intersection.
+Then be a part of the scramble at least once (I mean, when in Tokyo right?).
+But if you want a bird’s eye view you can also look out from Shibuya Station!

 Location: 2 Chome-2-1 Dogenzaka, Shibuya City, Tokyo 150-0043, Japan // MAP